CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/swift.md

 Possible values are `debug` and `release`.
 If you don't define `CC_SWIFT_CONFIG`, we will build your application using the `release` configuration.

+#### Package manifest in a subdirectory

+If your package manifest[^pm] is located in a subdirectory of your git repository, you can set the `APP_FOLDER` environment variable to the relative path of its parent directory in the repository.

+See [Reference > Environment Variable Reference][vars-you-can-define] for more information.

 #### Binary target name

 If your package manifest[^pm] declares more than one [`executableTarget`][executable-target],